Ishtiyaque-Alam/Devr.AI/docs/INSTALL_GUIDE.md

 cd backend
 docker-compose up -d weaviate
 ```
 The database will be available at `http://localhost:8080`

+### FalkorDB CodeGraph Database
+FalkorDB is used to store and query the code graph of repositories, representing files, functions, and their relationships for code analysis.

 ### Supabase Database
 Supabase provides the PostgreSQL database for user data and authentication.
 The connection is configured via environment variables.